 In the following case I was called for an expert judgement on a big, complex initiative which was, in multiple “sub projects”, to develop, customize and implement several modules of a new IT system, involved an extensive data capturing and migration, should operate the system’s subsequent releases, and was planned to overtake the support after the implementation’s completion.

 Pretty clear: this was a programme because the single components were interdependently built on each other and lastly would only create the desired benefit for the customer together as a whole.
 Also it exceeded a normal project by far in terms of dimension and duration.
 This was bound to go wrong, even if you wanted to manage it with good project management.

 Not only deliver, but maximize benefit

-“After the books” my programme management should create additional value not achievable by managing the single components only.
+“After the books” my programme management (PgM) should create additional value not achievable by managing the single components only.
 So my tasks in particular were to coordinate the components, focus on the interfaces between each other and with the customer organization, and to ensure the programme’s benefits for the customer were realized.